We have a new Facebook page for the League this year! The old one is still live for now, but will be shutdown soon.

 Code of Conduct Pledge

-• I will demonstrate good sportsmanship by acting in a positive manner towards all parents, players, spectators, officials and coaches.
+-I will demonstrate good sportsmanship by acting in a positive manner and show respect towards all parents, players, spectators, officials and coaches on and off the court at all times.

-• I will remember that verbal or physical abuse of officials, coaches or players will NOT be tolerated and that such acts will be dealt with swiftly and sternly!
+-I will remember that verbal or physical abuse of officials, coaches or players will NOT be tolerated and that such actions will be dealt with swiftly and sternly!

-Any violation of the SDCBL's Code of Conduct could result in disciplinary actions that may include suspension and/or ejection from practice, games or facilities where SDCBL events are conducted.
+Any violation of the SDCBL's Code of Conduct by myself, attending family or guests could result in disciplinary actions that may include suspension and/or ejection from practice, games or facilities where SDCBL events are conducted.

 An Open Letter